 MIT LIFT Lab

-MIT Low Income Firms Transformation (LIFT) Lab, led by Josué C. Velázquez Martínez from the MIT Center for Transportation and Logistics, is a new research lab founded in 2022 aimed at alleviating poverty in developing countries and LIFTing the life of the bottom billion.
+The MIT Low Income Firms Transformation (LIFT) Lab, led by Dr. Josué C. Velázquez Martínez from the MIT Center for Transportation and Logistics, is a research lab founded in 2022 with the goal of alleviating poverty in developing countries and LIFTing the lives of the bottom billion.